fauzan1892/php-mvc-codekop/README.md

 create controller in codekop framework on app/controller

-create helper in codekop framework on app/helper and setting helper in app/config/autoload.php :
+create helper in codekop framework on app/helper and setting helper on app/config/autoload.php :

    $helpers = array('alert');